 The Canadian job market continued to recover last month, although the place of employment increases has slowed.
 The economy added 84,000 new jobs in October, according to the latest Labour Force Survey from Statistics Canada.
 This is a far cry from the 378,000 jobs added in September.

-These job gains brought the national unemployment rate down to 8.9 per cent from the previous month’s 9 per cent.
-Most of last month’s job creation was in full time employment.
+These job gains brought the national unemployment rate down to 8.9 percent from the previous month’s 9 percent.
+Most of last month’s job creation was in full-time employment.

 The food services and accommodation industry continues to be hit hard by the effects of the pandemic.
 That sector lost a further 48,000 jobs last month, with the bulk of these losses being felt in the province of Quebec.

 Working from home continues to be an important adaptation to COVID-19 health risks.
-The number of Canadians who were working from home increased by approximately 150,000 in October, bring the total to 2.4 million Canadians who do not normally work remotely doing so in October.
+The number of Canadians who were working from home increased by approximately 150,000 in October, bringing the total to 2.4 million Canadians who do not normally work remotely doing so in October.

 Here’s a look at the current unemployment rates across Canada

 Newfoundland and Labrador 12.8 percent [View jobs in NL]